Secrets revealed in the Pandora Papers met with a weary shrug

 But like the Panama Papers, a smaller 2016 leak of documents from one firm in Panama City, it is doubtful whether any of it will spark political change or reform.

-“Right now as a citizen you’re worried about climate change, Covid, food prices—corruption is still seen as one issue out of many,” said Max Heywood, of Elucidate, a Berlin-based risk management firm specialising in financial crime.
+“Right now as a citizen you’re worried about climate change, Covid, food prices – corruption is still seen as one issue out of many,” says Max Heywood, of Elucidate, a Berlin-based risk-management firm specialising in financial crime.
 “This is perhaps the critical issue that links to others.
 But that message hasn’t broken through.”

 One Jordanian journalist said people in Amman were shrugging over the revelations about their king, whom they have long dubbed Ali Baba.
-“Only $100 million?” joked one Jordanian.
+“Only $100m?” joked one Jordanian.

-Like the Panama Papers, the Pandora leak exposes a parallel financial system of accountants, lawyers, and financial planners who use legal loopholes and offshore accounts in sketchy offshore havens to hide wealth and lavish purchases.
+Like the Panama Papers, the Pandora leak exposes a parallel financial system of accountants, lawyers and financial planners who use legal loopholes and accounts in sketchy offshore havens to hide wealth and lavish purchases.

-Even more than the Panama Papers, the latest leak shows how powerful leaders and politicians often purporting to be anti-corruption figures, avail themselves of these mechanisms.
-For example, Ukraine’s president Volodymyr Zelensky, a former comedian who campaigned as an anti-corruption crusader, showed up in the Pandora leaks as a co-owner of a firm that used availed itself of the offshore banking system.
+Even more than the Panama Papers, the latest leak shows how powerful leaders and politicians often purporting to be anti-corruption figures avail themselves of these mechanisms.
+For example, Ukraine’s president Volodymyr Zelensky, a former comedian who campaigned as an anti-corruption crusader, showed up in the Pandora leaks as a co-owner of a firm that took advantage of the offshore banking system.

-Kenya’s president Uhuru Kenyatta, who has campaigned on anti-corruption credentials, has allegedly amassed $30 million of offshore wealth.
+Kenya’s president Uhuru Kenyatta, who has also campaigned on anti-corruption credentials, has allegedly amassed $30m of offshore wealth.
 He said he would “respond comprehensively” to the allegations in time.

-Hiding money and wealth and getting around the “know your customer” rules established by banks in the wake of the Panama Papers and other scandals is expensive and complicated.
-Yet, the tools to circumvent them still exist, and providing them has become a sort of business model for a kaleidoscope of financial services, lawyers and consulting firms.
+Hiding wealth and getting around the “know your customer” rules established by banks in the wake of the Panama Papers and other scandals is expensive and complicated.
+Yet the tools to circumvent them still exist, and providing them has become a sort of business model for a kaleidoscope of financial services, lawyers and consulting firms.

-Revelations that this world of tax havens, offshore accounts, obscured ownership records, and blind trusts persists despite all the legal changes and political reforms of recent years adds to the sense of hopelessness.
+Revelations that this world of tax havens, offshore accounts, obscured ownership records and blind trusts live on despite the legal changes and political reforms of recent years add to the sense of hopelessness.

-“Many politicians campaigning on anti-corruption platforms are the ones using the system,” said Maira Martini, an anti-money laundering specialist at the anti-corruption advocacy group.
-Transparency International.
+“Many politicians campaigning on anti-corruption platforms are the ones using the system,” says Maira Martini, an anti-money-laundering specialist at the anti-corruption advocacy group Transparency International.
 “You have a powerful lobby of people who benefit from the status quo.
 How can we expect them to change the rules?”

-Where reform may be possible is in the Wwest, which emerged in the Pandora Papers as the major conduit for facilitating the hiding of wealth and laundering proceeds through real estate investments.
+Where reform may be possible is in the west, which emerged in the Pandora Papers as the major conduit for facilitating the hiding of wealth and laundering proceeds through real estate investments.
 Among the top addresses for the secretive trusts and accounts were US states with lax laws such as South Dakota and Nevada, which are being used by oligarchs and human rights abusers to hide wealth.
 Real estate in wealthy enclaves such as London or Southern California are among the top receptacles for laundered money.

 “We see real estate prices increasing and we see threats to democracy and the rule of law in the West,” said Ms Martini.
 “I hope this creates the momentum that is necessary.”